flybywiresim/docs/docs/start/autopilot-fbw.md

 * ❌ Alternative Law
 * ❌ Direct Law (in flight)
 * ❌ Simulation of hydraulic system missing -> when engines are off / electric pump is off control surfaces should not work
+* ❌ Ailerons cannot be controlled using the keyboard at the moment (issue with SimConnect events)

 #### Considered solved